anniekvandijk/anniekvandijk.github.io.oud/_posts/2021-12-08-First-post.md

 My first challenge to write about is how to get a free blog site.
 You can publish on a site like Medium really ease, but the problem is, you have no influence over this site and what they do with your post.

 Then I discovered **Github Pages**.
 You can start a free blog on Github really easy.
+What I did:
-1. Create a Github account
+1. Login to my a Github account
-2. Find a Jekyll template you like with a theme starter
+2. Find a Jekyll theme I liked with a Theme Starter
-3. Create Github Pages Site with the theme starter
+3. Create Github Pages Site with the Theme Starter
-5. Learn some Markdown and publish your first blog
+5. Learn some Markdown and made my first blog
+6. Publish the blog
+7. Changed Site settings
-6. Some tips
+8. Some tips

 ---